 If a Title IV recipient totally withdraws (officially or unofficially) from classes on or before the 60% point of the semester based on the calendar days within the semester, a calculation will be performed based on this policy.
-This calculation will include a determination of the last date of attendance, registration fees, the total amount of Title IV assistance you received, the percentage and amount of Title IV assistance unearned.
+This calculation will include a determination of the last date of attendance, registration fees, the total amount of Title IV assistance you received, the percentage and amount of Title IV assistance earned, and the percentage and amount of Title IV assistance unearned.